grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

     # The CLI flags prefix for this block configuration is:
     # blocks-storage.bucket-store.chunks-cache
     [memcached: <memcached>]

+    # The redis block configures the Redis-based caching backend.
+    # The CLI flags prefix for this block configuration is:
+    # blocks-storage.bucket-store.chunks-cache
+    [redis: <redis>]

     # (advanced) Maximum number of sub-GetRange requests that a single GetRange
     # request can be split into when fetching chunks.
 Zero or negative value =